 Next up the line is Rival, which can also use a wide range WiFli rear derailleur and cassette, but is made from lighter materials than Apex.

-Rival is by far the most popular SRAM drivetrain on road bikes, and is 11-speed.
-It can be found with a more common two chainrings at the front (2×11), or just one (1×11).
+Rival is 11-speed and it can be found with a more common two chainrings at the front (2×11) or just one (1×11).

 Pro-level SRAM groupsets: RED, RED eTap and RED eTap AXS